scott-h-system-analyst/scott-h-system-analyst.github.io/README.md

 ![AMC 196 valves](/images/valves.gif)

 Cars are systems.
 They are affected by supply chain issues and general complexity.
 Even though the unibody Ramblers with their rust dip would last for decades, the Chrysler acquisition in 1987 hindered the availability of parts.
-Working on a Rambler works well with ideas of system resilience.
+Working on a Rambler illustrates ideas of system resilience.
 Is it simple?
 Can it be re-used?
-Does one vendor control the distribution and tooling?
+Does one vendor control the distribution of parts via tooling?
+Can a human understand it and fix it?
+In the end, though, if the parts are throttled, you have to support the cycle of consumption and purchase a different car.

 ### Homebrew Computer